jw2249a/2017-bayes-audit/2017-code/README.md

 | 5           | LOG-B13       | B         | 1         | XY04211   | B-0001    |           |
 | 6           | LOG-B13       | D         | 39        |           | D-0039    |           |

+The auditor may naturally group the requests for ballots from box B, and those from box D.

 Sampling is done without replacement.
 Each ballot in the collection appears at most once in the audit order file.
 The audit order file